 Based on the calculations, the carbon footprint of ECR production is up to 74% lower when compared to its closest competitor, supercapacitors.
 Li-ion batteries are the most common batteries in European market.
 In comparison with the production of li-ion batteries for heavy-duty high-power applications, the carbon footprint of ECR production is up to 40% lower.
 This is a significant decrease, and a big leap towards the sustainability goals of Europe’s energy storage industry.

-The study also shows that the ECR is a sustainable choice for heavy-duty applications, as it uses neither conflict minerals nor toxic electrolytes.
+The study also shows that the ECR is a sustainable choice for heavy-duty applications, as it uses non-toxic solvents and no conflict minerals.
 At least 40% of materials used for production are of renewable or recycled origin.
 Furthermore, ECR is fully fire-safe, and easy to recycle.